schlatterbeck/pgapy/README.rst

 If you want a parallel version using an MPI_ (Message-Passing Interface) library you will have to install a parallel version of PGApack first.
 The easiest way to do this is to use `my pgapack debian package builder`_ from github.
-Clone this repository, check out the branch ``debian/sid``, install the build dependencies, they're listed in the file ``debian/control`` and build the debian packages using::
+Clone this repository, check out the branch ``master``, install the build dependencies, they're listed in the file ``debian/control`` and build the debian packages using::